Softnet-Free/.github/profile/README.md

 The good news is that the communication tasks we are talking about can be organized, structured, and implemented within a single, unified platform.
 This platform could be used on its own, as well as integrated into application-specific cloud platforms or run as a service with a unified API to serve other platforms that require networking capabilities for embedded systems.
 These considerations form the basis of the Softnet Free concept.

+Let’s see what Softnet Free offers to developers and users.

+**Closed address space**.
+Unlike a typical database-driven Internet service, an embedded system connected to a network provides access to the resources of an electromechanical device.
+Usually these resources are quite limited, hence the networked device has a rather limited set of clients.
+Softnet implement this idea within the concept of Site, which establishes a micronetwork with a closed address space.

 <!--